kalibri-actual/c9t2-capstone/README.md

-# Deploy a secure hybrid cloud environment
+# Deploy a secure hybrid cloud environment using Terraform

 This repository is currently under construction.
 For learning purposes only.